 What to do if your dog eats okra

-Our beloved canine companions have a remarkable talent for getting at food they’re really not supposed to, often while our back is turned.
+Our beloved canine companions have a remarkable talent for getting at the food they’re not supposed to, often while our back is turned.

 Yet if you find that your dog has eaten okra, there’s nothing immediately to worry about in terms of his or her long term health.

 Unlike many other fruits and vegetables, there is nothing toxic about okra for dogs, and he or she won’t come to any harm by consuming it.

 However, dogs who feel especially guilty about eating things they know they shouldn’t be eating can often try to get rid of the evidence by gulping it down far too fast.

 As you might imagine, this could well put your dog at risk of choking, so keep an eye on your pet in case he or she tries to cough anything back up.